argilla-io/argilla/docs/getting_started/setup&installation.rst

 1. Install the Python client
 2. Launch the web app

-1. Install the Rubrix python client
+1. Install the Rubrix Python client
 ------------------------------------

 First, make sure you have Python 3.6 or above installed.